-Currently, if the Board is provided criminal history information by the DOJ, the Board will request information from the applicant on a voluntary basis.
+Currently, if the Board is provided criminal history information by the Department of Justice (DOJ), the Board will request information from the applicant on a voluntary basis.
 The Board will request documentation from the appropriate criminal justice agency as well regarding any prior arrests or convictions.
 The applicant may also voluntarily provide evidence of rehabilitation.